EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-Active-Directory-Federation-Services.md

 1. In Server Manager, click **Remote Access**.
 1. Close **Remote Access Management Console**.

-    Note: It is importnt to close Remote Access Management to discover the new configuration in the next task.
+    Note: It is important to close Remote Access Management to discover the new configuration in the next task.

 #### PowerShell